-This conference, funded by Public Health England, brought together around 100 commissioners and leads across services for children and families, to engage with the latest evidence around ‘What Works’ for early years, parenting and family relationships and to consider the implications of this evidence for their work.
+Bringing together around 100 commissioners and service leads to engage with the latest evidence around ‘what works’ for early years, parenting and family relationships and to consider the implications of this evidence for their work.

-The Early Intervention Foundation team were joined by experts from local government, academia and the health and social care, to present high quality evidence, including EIF’s new ‘Foundations for Life’ and ‘Inter-Parental Relationships’ reports, and practical examples to inspire and generate new thinking around commissioning and decision making across children’s and families services.
+The EIF team were joined by experts from local government, academia and health and social care, to present high-quality evidence and practical examples to inspire and generate new thinking around commissioning and decision-making across children’s and families services.

-Authors Professor Leon Feinstein and Dr Kirsten Asmussen showcased EIF’s new report, Foundations for Life: What works to support parent child interaction in the early years – see video below.
+Authors Leon Feinstein and Kirsten Asmussen showcased EIF’s new report, Foundations for Life: What works to support parent-child interaction in the early years.